philamp/caligrail/README.md

 - use https://hub.docker.com/r/linuxserver/calibre with PUID and GUID configured with the SSH user that will use the scripts
   - in docker compose on run, add the mount from the `../kobo-rsync` folder to `/mnt/kobo` (calibre will see it)

-`open-calibre.env` to put settings
+- `open-calibre.env` to put settings

+- `chmod +x *.sh`to be able to run the scripts

+- (ubuntu) right click on .desktop files "allow launching"

-`open-calibre.sh` to start the upstream sync (eReader to Calibre and start the web browser to open Calibre)
+- `open-calibre.sh` to start the upstream sync (eReader to Calibre and start the web browser to open Calibre)

-when Calibre is open, use the connect to folder itme and choose `/mnt/kobo` + the kobo that is emulated
+- when Calibre is open, use the connect to folder itme and choose `/mnt/kobo` + the kobo that is emulated

-`unmount-calibre.sh` to start the downstream sync (Calibre to eReader and unmount the USB eReader)
+- `unmount-calibre.sh` to start the downstream sync (Calibre to eReader and unmount the USB eReader)

-`chmod +x *.sh`to be able to run the scripts

 - create a custom field named "collec"